-Material Uncertainty Regarding Continuation as a Going Concern
+Material Uncertainty Related to Going Concern

-Without modifying our opinion, we draw attention to Note 1(ii) in the financial report which indicates that for the year ended 30 June 2016 the company incurred a loss of \$940,096 (2015: \$13,881,285) and experienced net cash outflows from operating and investing activities (excluding cash outflows for the acquisition of financial assets totalling \$4,000,000) of \$902,488 (2015: \$1,187,183). for the year ended 30 June 2016.
-These conditions, along with other matters set out in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the company's ability to continue as a going concern and therefore, whether it will realise its assets and extinguish its liabilities in the ordinary course of business.
+We draw attention to Note 1(ii) in the financial report which indicates that the Company incurred a loss of \$3,113,099 and experienced net cash outflows from operating and investing activities of \$1,012,027 for the year ended 30 June 2017.
+These conditions, along with other matters set out in Note 1(ii), indicate that a material uncertainty exists that may cast significant doubt about the Company's ability to continue as a going concern.
+Our opinion is not modified in respect of this matter.
+Our procedures in relation to going concern included, but were not limited to: